 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

 - No reported trail closures.

-Access to the Daniels Nature Center (37 spaces): Park in the Russian Ridge Open Space Preserve parking lot, located on the northwest corner of the Page Mill / Alpine Road and Skyline Boulevard intersection (across Skyline Blvd. on the right).
+Access to the Daniels Nature Center: Park in the Russian Ridge Parking Area (37 spaces), located on the northwest corner of the Page Mill / Alpine Road and Skyline Boulevard intersection (across Skyline Blvd. on the right).
 Walk through the tunnel under Alpine Road and follow the path to reach the nature center.

 - Equestrians: Horses are allowed on designated trails (marked on map).
 Helmets are recommended for all equestrians.
 For more information visit the Equestrian Access page.

 - Dogs: Dogs are not allowed in this Preserve.
 For information on dog-friendly preserves visit the Dog Access page.
 In accordance with the Americans with Disabilities Act, Midpen accommodates service dogs in preserves wherever we allow public access.

 - Plants & Wildlife: Please leave undisturbed.
 If you encounter wildlife during a visit, do not approach, startle or feed it.
 Although wild animals are generally fearful of humans and will run away, some wildlife can be dangerous.